Preconference workshop 2:

 UW CIPE Motivational Interviewing Badge

-The IPE MI Badge can be showcased via personal profile, social media (LinkedIn, Facebook, etc.) and/or shared with potential employers as a way to help you articulate the skills you have gained from completing the badge criteria.
+The IPE MI Badge can be showcased via personal profile, social media (LinkedIn, Facebook, etc.) and/or shared with potential employers to help you articulate the skills you have gained from completing the badge criteria.
 This badge also counts toward the UW IPE Path of Distinction.

 Preconference-approved Continuing Education Hours for social workers, counselors, therapists, psychologists and others

-UW–Madison Continuing Studies is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Continuing Studies maintains responsibility for the programs and their content.
+University of Wisconsin–Madison Continuing Studies is approved by the American Psychological Association to sponsor continuing education for psychologists.
+University of Wisconsin–Madison Continuing Studies maintains responsibility for programs and their content.